-17.3.2 The Contractor shall base its claim for interim payment for the stages completed till the end of the month for which the payment is claimed, valued in accordance with Clause 17.3.1, supported with necessary particulars and documents in accordance with this Agreement.
+17.3.2 The Contractor shall base its claim for interim payment for the stages completed for works under schedule G or/and as per execution of items for works under schedule G1 till the end of the month for which the payment is claimed, valued in accordance with Clause 17.3.1, supported with necessary particulars and documents in accordance with this Agreement.

 17.3.3 Any reduction in the Contract Price arising out of Change of Scope or the Works withdrawn under Clause 8.3, as the case may be, shall not affect the amounts payable for the items or stage payments thereof which are not affected by such Change of Scope or withdrawal.
-For the avoidance of doubt and by way of illustration, the Parties agree that if the amount assigned to Important Bridges and/or Major Bridges is reduced from Rs.100 crore to Rs.
-80 crore owing to Change of Scope or withdrawal of Works, as the case may be, the reduction in payment shall be restricted to the relevant payments for Important Bridges and/or Major Bridges and the payment due in respect of all other stage payments under the item Important Bridges and/or Major Bridges shall not be affected in any manner.
+For the avoidance of doubt and by way of illustration, the Parties agree that if the amount assigned to [Important Bridges and/or Major Bridges] is reduced from Rs.100 crore to Rs.
+80 crore owing to Change of Scope or withdrawal of Works, as the case may be, the reduction in payment shall be restricted to the relevant payments for [Important Bridges and/or Major Bridges] and the payment due in respect of all other stage payments under the item [Important Bridges and/or Major Bridges] shall not be affected in any manner.
 The Parties further agree that the adjustments arising out of the aforesaid modifications shall be carried out in a manner that the impact of such modifications is restricted to the said Change of Scope or withdrawal, as the case may be, and does not alter the payments due for and in respect of items or stage payments which do not form part of such Change of Scope or withdrawal.

 17.4 Stage Payment Statement for Works

-The Contractor shall submit a statement (the “Stage Payment Statement”), in 3 copies, by the 7th (seventh) day of a month to the Authority Engineer in the form set forth in Schedule-M, showing the amount calculated in accordance with Clause 17.3 to which the Contractor considers itself entitled for the completed stage(s) of Works.
+The Contractor shall submit a statement (the “Stage Payment Statement”), in 3 copies, by the 7th (seventh) day of a month to the Authority Engineer in the form set forth in Schedule-M, showing the amount calculated in accordance with Clause 17.3 to which the Contractor considers itself entitled for the completed stage(s) of Works under schedule G or/and completed items of works under schedule G1.
 The Stage Payment Statement shall be accompanied with the progress reports and any other supporting documents.
 The Contractor shall not submit any claim for payment of incomplete stages of work.
 In the event that there is no claim for a month in accordance with the provisions of this Clause 17.4, the Contractor shall submit a nil claim to the Authority Engineer.

 17.5 Stage Payment for Works

-17.5.1 Within 10 (ten)days of receipt of the Stage Payment Statement from the Contractor pursuant to Clause 17.4, the Authority Engineer shall broadly determine the amount due to the Contractor and recommend the release of 80 (eighty) percent of the amount so determined as part payment against the Stage Payment Statement, pending issue of the Interim Payment Certificate (IPC) by the Authority Engineer.
-Within 5 (five)days of the receipt of recommendation of the Authority Engineer as above, the Authority shall make electronic payment directly to the Contractor’s bank account.
+17.5.1 Within 04 (four) days of receipt of the Stage Payment Statement from the Contractor pursuant to Clause 17.4, the Authority Engineer shall broadly determine the amount due to the Contractor and recommend the release of 80 (eighty) percent of the amount so determined as part payment against the Stage Payment Statement, pending issue of the Interim Payment Certificate (IPC) by the Authority Engineer.
+Within 03 (three) days of the receipt of recommendation of the Authority Engineer as above, the Authority shall make electronic payment directly to the Contractor’s bank account.